Asolo Falcon GV Review

 We didn't put the kid gloves on when we took the Falcon boots for their initial test drive - we plowed them right through endless granite basins and kicked steps up loose scree gullies.
 Though we would tend to prefer a boot that has a full leather outer in these conditions, we were impressed that the supple suede and nylon upper was in as good of shape as it was at the end of that trip.
 The high-tenacity nylon showed no abrasion, while the suede around the heel cup was scuffed.
 These boots will likely last for a few years if treated kindly, and perhaps only a season if worn hard.

-The Asolo Falcon GV is a high-end hiking boot that features lightweight materials.
-By shedding weight in the upper materials, the boot can extend higher up the ankle than other models and provide top-notch water protection.
-This is a premium boot that comes with a premium price, however, and so we suggest weighing out your needs, as there exist models with a better overall performance at a lower price.
+The Asolo Falcon GV is a premium boot that comes with a premium price.
+It features lightweight materials and provides good water protection, but due to its price, we suggest weighing out your needs, as there are other models with a better overall performance at a lower price.